 Experience relevant to the position of Geophysicist Return to Cover Letter

-In the late 80’s I took an assignment in Venezuela.
+Some time ago, I took an assignment in Venezuela.
 The position involved on-site data processing at the field location – a leading-edge innovation at the time.
 I was also expected to train client personnel to operate same.
 The training was carried out in Spanish, as one might expect.
 The project was on the northern slope of the Andean mountain range as it passes to the South of Lake Maracaibo.
 After a year there, we were transferred to Eastern Venezuela near Maturin.
 There, we participated in one of the first 3D Projects in South America.
 Then another Andean project was undertaken and we moved back west to the borderlands of Lake Maracaibo.

 After several 2D jobs, there came a transition zone 3D project on the Eastern shore, near Ciudad Ojeda.
 For this project I was sent with some surveyors to the Western Atlantic which was acquiring a marine survey in the Eastern part of the Lake.
 There we were trained to deploy Ocean Bottom Seismic (OBS) receivers with radio navigation positioning (Sercel).
 We then used this experience to deploy hydrophones with 30-foot shallow-water “navigation boats”.
 The phones were then connected to a Sercel land data acquisition system that had been “hardened” to survive shallow marine environments.